whitemech/Plan4Past/README.md

 docker run -v $(pwd):/home/default/experimental-results --rm -it icaps-2022 ./benchmark/experiments/run-experiments.sh /home/default/experimental-results/output
 ```

-The output is in the folder `./output`.
+You will find the output in the folder `./output`.

 ## Reproduce experiments on host machine